Yale-BIM/f21-assignments/assignment-1/README.md

 - a `transform`, of type [geometry_msgs/Transform](http://docs.ros.org/jade/api/geometry_msgs/html/msg/Transform.html),
 with the translation and rotation of the transform $`{parent}_{child}T`$.

-You will now write code to publish the position of a simulated moving object as a ROS tf frame relative to the robot's camera.
-Read [this tutorial](http://wiki.ros.org/tf/Tutorials/Writing%20a%20tf%20broadcaster%20%28Python%29) to understand how to publish tf transformations programmatically to the /tf topic before following the steps below.
+You will use code that is already provided in this assignment to learn how to publish tf data as described above.
+To get started, follow the steps below:

 1. Inspect the `generate_target.py` Python script in the scripts directory of the `shutter_lookat` package that is provided as part of this assignment.
 You should understand how the script creates a